siddiqus/expressive/README.md

 \*\*\* Current limitation is the `fileUpload` in `validationSchema` is limited to `file` and `files`, which means the `formData` property has to be either `file` or `files` for this to work.
 You can use `multer`'s other methods like `fields`, but in that case, you won't be able to name the field anything other than `file` or `files`.

 # Examples

-- For regular JavaScript, see the 'example' folder in this repo.
+- See the 'example' folder in this repo for the Typescript sample project structure with example controllers and configs.
-- For TypeScript, see the 'ts-example' folder